• Skip to primary navigation

 If you are doing a blended green smoothie with some fruit, keep the fruit ration slightly higher than greens to achieve a smooth consistency and good taste.

 I hope you found this useful and got inspired to create some delicious healthy smoothies to start your day.
-If you have any questions or anything to add, please leave a comment below.
+If you have any questions or anything to add, please let me know.

 References: